Frequently Asked Questions

 1. What is this space about?

 This is a space dedicated to creativity as a path of self-connection.
 It’s about learning to trust your own artistic impulses — whether that’s through music, painting, writing, or simply paying attention to your inner world.
-My work explores how art can become a spiritual and emotional practice, not just a performance.
+My work explores how music can become a self-connecting practice, not just a performance.

 2. I’m not a professional artist — is this still for me?